chriscareycode/nagiostv-react/README.md

 NagiosTV also has some goofy addons:

+- Sound effects for state changes
+- Speak the state changes
 - Flynn, the character from the game Doom.
 This is just a bit of added fun to bring some emotion to server monitoring.
 The more services are down, the more angry Flynn gets.
 - Emoticons to show how many items up vs down, and happiness the longer you have quiet time between issues.